Shashank-Holla/TSAI-END-Program/09- HandsOn 3/README.md

 ![](images/seq2seq10.png)

-The previous models for neural machine translation uses encoder-decoder architecture and consists of an encoder that encodes the source sentence into a fixed length context vector from which decodes generates the translation.
+The previous models for neural machine translation uses encoder-decoder architecture and consists of an encoder that encodes the source sentence into a fixed length context vector from which decoder generates the translation.
 This model puts forth that the use of a fixed length context vector is a bottleneck in improving the performance of this basic encoder-decoder architecture.
 It proposes to extend this by allowing a model to automatically (soft-)search for parts of a source sentence that are relevant to predicting a target word, without having to form these parts as a hard segment explicitly.

 Encoder uses bidirectional GRU to encode the context vector.
 Bidirection GRUs create 2 context vector, one for each direction.
 Decoder block requires single context vector.
 This is created by concatenating the two context vectors together, passing them through a linear layer and applying the tanh activation function.